JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 In the rest of the lecture, we will try to write a code that will help us to visualize gray and color images.
 The package will provide the following functionality:

-- Converting array representation of image to gray or RGB representation.
+- Converting array representation of the image to gray or RGB representation.
 - Converting array representation of multiple images to an array of gray or RGB images.
 - Plotting multiple images at once in a grid.

-Try to come up with a suitable package name that will describe the functionality described above (for some tips on package naming see the official [package naming guidelines](https://julialang.github.io/Pkg.jl/v1/creating-packages/#Package-naming-guidelines).
+Try to come up with a suitable package name that will describe the functionality described above (for some tips on package naming, see the official [package naming guidelines](https://julialang.github.io/Pkg.jl/v1/creating-packages/#Package-naming-guidelines).
 Change the package name in the following code and then use it to generate a new package.

 ```julia
 template("PackageName")